cipherrave/cipherrave/README.md

 Web Developer and Designer
 --------------------------

-Have always interested in creating stuff that makes use of technologies such as photo/video editing, 3D printing, Robotics and now Wed Development.
+Have always interested in creating stuff that makes use of technologies such as photo/video editing, 3D printing, Robotics and now Web and Software Development.

 *   🌍  I'm based in Malaysia
 *   🖥️  See my portfolio at [cipherrave.github.io](http://cipherrave.github.io)